DavidBruchmann/wfqbe/README.txt

 The structure changed very much, many classes have been defined as extension for extbase.
 This repository is aimed to serve for further development.
-Pullrequests and issues and will be handled if I find the time.
+Pullrequests and issues will be handled if I find the time.
 Feel free to fork the repo.